CybotAS/CookiebotWP/readme.txt

 ## Support and updates ##

-The Cookiebot CMP plugin is regularly updated and managed by our in-house Product Team to help you keep your business website compliant with relevant regulations at all times.
+The Cookiebot CMP WordPress plugin is regularly updated and managed by our in-house Product Team to help you keep your business website compliant with relevant privacy regulations at all times.

 If you have questions or need support with the cookie banner, visit our [Help Center](https://support.cookiebot.com/hc/en-us) or [contact us](https://support.cookiebot.com/hc/en-us/requests/new).

 ## Copyright ##

-The Cookiebot CMP by Usercentrics is a registered trademark of Usercentrics A/S.
+Cookiebot CMP by Usercentrics is a registered trademark of Usercentrics A/S.

 ## About Cookiebot™ and Usercentrics ##

-In September 2021, Cybot (primary owner of the Cookiebot CMP) and Usercentrics unified their operations to create a powerful global force in providing solutions that assist businesses in protecting their users’ personal data.
+In September 2021, Cybot (primary owner of the Cookiebot CMP) and Usercentrics unified their operations to create a powerful global force to provide solutions to help businesses comply with privacy regulations, protect their users’ data privacy, and continue to get the data they need for marketing operations.
 Our unified company is now known as Usercentrics.

 Usercentrics is a global market leader in the field of consent management platforms (CMP).
-We enable businesses to collect, manage and document user consent on websites and apps in order to achieve full compliance with global privacy regulations (GDPR, ePrivacy, CCPA, LGPD, etc.) while facilitating high consent rates and building trust with their customers.
+We enable businesses to collect, manage and document user consent on websites, apps and connected platforms in order to achieve full compliance with global privacy regulations while facilitating high consent rates and building trust with their customers.

-Our consent technology is trusted by public and private organizations across all industries and company sizes, used on over 900,000 websites worldwide.
+Our consent technology is trusted by public and private organizations across all industries and company sizes, used on over 670,000 websites and apps worldwide.

 [Learn more about Cookiebot CMP](https://www.cookiebot.com/en/about/) [Learn more about Usercentrics](https://usercentrics.com/about-us/)